 - The practice may also be required or permitted to disclose your PHI for law enforcement and other legitimate reasons.
 In all situations, we shall do our best to assure its continued confidentiality to the extent possible.

-We may also create and distribute de-identified health information by removing all reference to individually identifiable information.
+We may also create and distribute de-identified health information by removing all references to individually identifiable information.
 We may contact you, by phone or in writing, to provide appointment reminders or information about treatment alternatives or other health-related benefits and services, in addition to fundraising communications, that may be of interest to you.
-You do have the right to “opt out” with respect to receiving fundraising communications from us.
+You do have the right to “opt-out” with respect to receiving fundraising communications from us.

 The following use and disclosures of PHI will only be made pursuant to us receiving a written authorization from you:

 - Most uses and disclosure of psychotherapy notes;